 2nd campground Angel Creek Campground is about 0.7 miles away.

 There are plenty of lodging opportunities in Ouray.

 Weehawken Trailhead is accessible year round.
-The trail is popular for snow shoeing and back country skiing.
+It is a popular trail in the summer - there is an access to Alpine Mine and Alpine overlook via this trail.
+The trail is also used for snow shoeing and back country skiing.
 The back country skiing is relatively safe from avalanches, and is mostly between trees, pretty steep.

 There are no fees for parking or hiking.
 Full services (dining, lodging) are available in Ouray.
 And if you have time, you can soak in hot springs after this long hike :).